 If you were going to cite the above journal in your bibliography, it would be cited as:

-To cite the article within the text you would cite it as:
+To cite the article within the text of your paper, write:

-Here ia another example from an online Journal
+Here is another example from an online journal

 When cited in your paper, it would look like this: